de-soot/TF2-FPS-Config-With-Launch-Options/README.md

 -noff : disables controller rumble; faster startup time and less memory usage

--full : puts the game in fullscreen which reduces input lag and memory usage
+-fullscreen : puts the game in fullscreen which reduces input lag and memory usage

 -nosteamcontroller : disables the steam controller for faster startup and less memory usage